 The season for fun and sun at the beach or by the pool is officially upon us.
-However, while one should be soaking up the sun’s rays and enjoying some much needed rest, the obsession to maintain a fit and toned summer body, free of belly fat, can often get in the way of their health and free time.
+However, while one should be soaking up the sun’s rays and enjoying some much-needed rest, the obsession to maintain a fit and toned summer body, free of belly fat, can often get in the way of their health and free time.

 That said, there are healthy ways in which they can reduce their belly fat.
 They can also keep a fit and healthy body throughout the summer months.
-It may be hard to believe but one can effectively lose their belly fat without the use of scary fad diets, endless amounts of toxic supplements and a thousand daily sit ups.
+It may be hard to believe but one can effectively lose their belly fat without the use of scary fad diets, endless amounts of toxic supplements, and a thousand daily sit-ups.

 Furthermore, losing belly fat isn’t just about needing to look good at the beach.
 Excess belly fat has also been linked to a number of health issues.
-That said, we’ve compiled our top tips for how one can lose their belly fat and maintain their summer body in a natural and healthy way.
+That said, we’ve compiled our top tips for how one can lose belly fat and maintain their summer body in a natural and healthy way.

 What is belly fat?

 Belly fat is the fat found around your waist that offers protection and heat to the internal organs.
-This type of fat is also referred to as the subcutaneous fat and it also the one way in which the body stores energy and it also stores estrogen.
+This type of fat is also referred to as subcutaneous fat and it is also the one way in which the body stores energy and it also stores estrogen.
 This type of fat is normal and healthy.
 However, visceral fat is the type of belly fat that one should be extremely cautious of.